 Chances are you already have at least some of these games in your games cupboard.

 So here’s my challenge to you: why not pick one night of the week (or more, if you’re up to it) which is a “games night” for you and your hubby?
 Games nights are great for families in general, but they can also be fun just for you as a couple.
-And the more you play together, the more you laugh together and the more you build relationships.
+And the more games you play together, the more you laugh together and the more you build relationships.
 It’s hard to do that in front of a screen.
 So go for it!
-Pick a game or two, and start a new tradition.
+Pick a two-person game, and start a new tradition.

-What games do you enjoy?
+What games for two people do you enjoy?
 Let me know in the comments!

 This post contains affiliate links.